Anishia-Canada/Agentic-AI-Open-Source-Test-Bed/README.md

 ## About

-**llm-security-lab** is a research sandbox for exploring how open-source large language models and established security tooling can be combined into practical, AI-assisted security workflows.
+**LLM-Security-Lab** is a research sandbox for exploring how open-source large language models and established security tooling can be combined into practical, AI-assisted security workflows.Framework, KPIs and EVALS are on high focus in this lab.

-The goal is not to replace analysts — it's to explore where LLMs can reduce toil, surface context faster, and help teams scale detection, response, and analysis capabilities without relying on closed, cloud-hosted AI services.

 Every component in this repo is open-source and self-hostable.
-Sensitive security data never leaves your environment.

 ---

 ## Goals

-- Demonstrate practical LLM integration patterns for blue team and security engineering use cases
 - Provide working, reproducible example pipelines using open models (Llama 3, Mistral, CodeLlama, Phi-3)
-- Bridge the gap between security tooling (SIEMs, scanners, CTI platforms) and modern LLM orchestration frameworks
-- Serve as a reference for security teams evaluating AI-assisted workflows

 ---